dadapesrg/solar-power-forecasting-models/README.md

-The project uses solar irradiance and historical solar power to develop Long Short-Term Memory (LSTM) model for forecasting solar power generation.
+The project uses solar irradiance and historical solar power to develop Pytorch and Tensorflow based deep learning (LSTM, CNN) models for forecasting solar power generation using dataset from https://www.kaggle.com/.